Supporting the ‘forgotten’ survivors of childhood cancer

 “Some of our interventions may only do a little bit, but some might really change the course of their life.
 Even though the interventions can be psychosocial, they have the potential to save lives through finding health problems early, or through encouraging survivors to have healthier lifestyles.”

-With the funding for the programs wrapping up in 2020, Professor Wakefield said the focus is now on working with community organisations to implement the programs as widely as possible.
+With the funding for the programs wrapping up in 2020, Professor Wakefield and her team are now working with community organisations to implement the programs as widely as possible.

 “We’re really passionate about trying to get our programs implemented and so grateful to have found a home for each of our programs to let them live on,” Professor Wakefield said.